Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Related Work

-\textbf{Meta-learning} seeks to create agents that rapidly adapt to new problems by first training on tasks sampled from a standing distribution of tasks. \Sidetuning{} is fundamentally compatible with this formulation and with existing approaches (e.g.~\cite{FinnAL17}).
-Moreover, recent work suggests that these approaches work primarily by feature adaptation rather than rapid learning~\cite{Raghu2019}, and feature adaptation is also the motivation for our method.
+\textbf{Residual Learning} exploits the fact that it is often easier to approximate a difference rather than the original function.
+This has been successfully used in ResNets \cite{he2016deep} where a residual is learned on top of the identity function prior.
+Some network adaptation methods insert new residual-modeling parameters directly into the base architecture~\cite{lee2020residual,rebuffi2017learning}.
+Residual learning has also been explored in robotics as residual RL \cite{johannink2019residual_levine,residualRLKaelbling}, in which we train an agent for a single task by first taking a coarse policy (e.g. behavior cloning) and then training a residual network on top (using RL).
+For a single task, iteratively learning residuals is known as gradient boosting, but \sidetuning{} adds a side network to adapt a base representation for a \emph{new} task.
+We discuss the relationship in Sec.~\ref{sec:learning_mechanics}.

-\textbf{Fusion.} Many problems are easier to solve when using a suite of sensors providing complementary sources of information~\cite{dumoulin2018feature-wise}.
-We combine both a base and a residual side network via a simple summation mechanism.
-This has been successfully used in computer vision (ResNets~\cite{he2016deep}) and in robotics, where residual RL~\cite{residualrlLevine, residualRLKaelbling} learns a single task by combining a coarse policy (e.g. hand-coded optimal control) and with a learned residual network.
-Alternatively, multiplication can be thought of as a measure of agreement among sensors, and multiplication for fusion has been explored in \cite{superposition, piggyback}.
-FiLM \cite{perez2018film} defines a combination operation that combines both multiplicative and summation transformations.
+\textbf{Meta-learning}, unlike network adaptation approaches, seeks to create networks that are inherently adaptable.
+Typically this proceeds by training on tasks sampled from a known task distribution. \Sidetuning{} is fundamentally compatible with this formulation and with existing approaches (e.g.~\cite{FinnAL17}).
+Recent work suggests that these approaches work primarily by feature adaptation rather than rapid learning~\cite{Raghu2019}, and feature adaptation is also the motivation for our method.